sudhir-j-sapkal/CAST-Highlight-Foundation-Certification/README.md

 # CAST-Highlight-Foundation-Certification

  This File Consist of Few Notes Which are taken from Course Videos from Youtube.
+ This can have typo's or few wrong assumptions, It is just a note according to my understanding.
+ Happy to have contributors on this.

 ### Section I : Overview & Introduction
 	  - Benifits of CAST Highlight#